 Stress

-Some stress is a good thing but excessive stress can be harmful
+Some stress can be a good thing.
+However, excessive stress can be harmful

 Men and Stress

-Many men give themselves a hard time accepting their stress.
+Many men give themselves a hard time accepting stressful times.

-Men tend to not talk about their stress, let it pass and move on with life.
+Men tend to let it pass and move on with life.

 • Anger